Admitting now

 • Multiple doctors or pharmacies for the same drug

-• Escalating dose beyond prescribed amount
+• Escalating dose beyond started amount

 • Unable to stop despite resolved original condition